Azure/azure-sdk-for-c/sdk/docs/iot/using_certificate_signing_requests.md

 ### 1. Generate a CSR

-1. Generate either a ECC or RSA key-pair
+1. Generate either an ECC or RSA key-pair

 ```
 # Generate an ECC P-256 keypair: